KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 * **Dissolution and Suspension:** The Sojourn in Entropic Stasis.

 * **Rescue and Exchange:** Requires a Substitute (Dumuzid).
-This nuance establishes that lawful return often carries a Harmonic Exchange, defining the Spiral nature of all centropic processes.
+This nuance establishes that lawful return often carries a Harmonic Exchange, revealing the Spiral nature of certain centropic return processes.

 ---